-This topic lists the important FAQ on GST, especially related to GSTR-1, unregistered dealers, HSN/SAC, tax calculations, invoicing and printing, GST features, GST calculation, licensing and migration, and others.
+This topic lists the important FAQ on GST, especially related to GSTR-1, unregistered dealers, HSN/SAC, tax calculations, invoicing and printing, cash discount or trade discount, GST features, GST calculation, licensing and migration, and others.

 On this page